ds-gustavo-cunha/ds-gustavo-cunha/README.md

 <br>
-<strong>What are the analytical tools I use in his projects?</strong> 🛠
+<strong>What are the analytical tools I use in my projects?</strong> 🛠

 * **Data Collect and Storage:** SQL, SQLite, MySQL, Postgres, MongoDB.